KU Editorial Style Guide

 on — Do not use on before a date or day of the week when its absence would not lead to confusion, except at the beginning of a sentence: The meeting will be held Monday.
 He will be inaugurated Jan.
 20. On Sept.
 3, the committee will meet to discuss the issue.

 Use on to avoid an awkward juxtaposition of and date and a proper name: John met Mary on Monday.
-He told Obama on Thursday that the bill was doomed.
+He told Biden on Thursday that the bill was doomed.

 online — One word in all cases for the computer connection term.

-organizations and institutions — Capitalize the full names of organizations and institutions: the American Medical Association; First Presbyterian Church; General Motors Corp.; Harvard University, Harvard University Medical School; the Procrastinators Club; the Society of Professional Journalists.
+organizations and institutions — Capitalize the full names of organizations and institutions: the American Medical Association; First Presbyterian Church; General Motors Corp. or Geneal Motors; Harvard University, Harvard University Medical School; the Procrastinators Club; the Society of Professional Journalists.

 over — Acceptable in all uses to indicate greater numerical value.
 The crop was valued at over $5 billion.
 See more than, over.